 The one place where honeyberries are particular is in pollination.
 To produce fruit, you need at least 2 different honeyberry cultivars.
 Ideally, you’d have at least 5 bushes planted near each other, with as many different varieties as possible.
-They’re bee-pollinated, and with their early flowers, they provide much-needed food for native pollinator bees.
+Here’s a really handy chart that covers honeyberry pollinator compatibility, and tells you which varieties are good pollinators for others.

 One of their main benefits is the fact that they fruit so early in the spring.
 They produce around 2 weeks earlier than the first strawberries.
 They’ll fruit for 2 to 3 weeks a year, and after that, they’re attractive bushes for the remainder of the summer.

-Honeyberry Pear Crisp – Grit Magazine
+- Honeyberry Pear Crisp ~ Grit Magazine

-Orange, Honeyberry and White Chocolate Bread – Artisans Des Saveurs
+- Orange, Honeyberry and White Chocolate Bread ~ Artisans Des Saveurs

-Honeyberry Wine – University of Saskatchewan
+- Honeyberry Wine ~ University of Saskatchewan

 How are you going to use your honeyberries?